Summary

 Meanwhile, Itaú Unibanco, the country’s largest private bank, announced plans to launch an asset tokenization platform, transforming traditional financial products into tokens, which can then be logged on the blockchain.

 As with other emerging markets, however, regulation is an issue.
-To date, there have been limited moves in terms of prevention, detection, investigation or prosecution of crypto-related financial crimes; new and enhanced regulation is required to protect users, investors and the processes themselves.
-This is emerging, with 13 cryptocurrency bills proposed between 2015 and 2022.
-Effective legislation would support Brazil’s position regionally, and ultimately, globally, as a crypto center.
+Although there have been limited moves in terms of prevention, detection, investigation or prosecution of crypto-related financial crimes, this situation changed during 2023, with the advent of important legislation and further anticipated.
+Effective legislation will support Brazil’s position regionally, and ultimately, globally, as a crypto center.